andywaltlova/python-weekend-kiwi-task/README.md

 Solution is implemented as CLI with help of `argparse` from standard library.
 For list of all possible arguments use `python3 solution.py --help`.

 Trip search logic is encapsulated in `SearchEngine` class, search itself is done with recursive DFS.
 Airports are representing nodes in graph, Flights are edges, for each airport sorted in ascending order.
-If optional arguments are specified, search is optimized accordingly -> e.g max stops allowed, layover time, trip price.
+If optional arguments are specified, search is optimized accordingly -> e.g `max_stops` allowed, `layover_limit`, `max_trip_price`.

 ### Example search